grscheller/dotfiles/README.md

 * Contain Pyenv hooks to manage Python versions and environments
 * Contains examples of Fish, Bash, and POSIX shell scripting
 * Neovim configs are Lua based and use LSP heavily
-* Neovim configs are still a work in progress
+* Neovim configs are coming together, but still a work in progress